Sydney Jacob

 Sydney Montague Jacob (28 October 1879 – 14 February 1977) was an Anglo-Indian tennis player who represented India at the Davis Cup and Olympic Games.
+He was active from 1907 to 1928 and won 15 career singles titles.

+Career

 He competed in the singles event at the 1924 Summer Olympics, reaching the quarterfinal in which he lost to Jean Borotra.
-With compatriot Mohammed Sleem he competed in the men's doubles event and reached the second round.
-He also competed in the mixed doubles event, with compatriot Nora Polley, but lost their first match in the second round after a bye in the first round.
-Jacob reached the semi finals at the French championships in 1925, where he beat Jacques Brugnon and Andre Gobert, before losing to René Lacoste.
+With compatriot Mohammed Sleem, he competed in the men's doubles event and reached the second round.
+He also competed in the mixed doubles event with compatriot Nora Polley but lost their first match in the second round after a bye in the first round.
+Jacob reached the semi-finals at the French championships in 1925, where he beat Jacques Brugnon and Andre Gobert before losing to René Lacoste.
+He won the London Covered Court Championships two times, in 1925 and 1927.

 He published an autobiographical book titled Favour for Fools in a Decadent Empire: A Skeletal Autobiography.